Cobalt: Batteries

-Lithium cobalt oxide (LiCoO_{2}, aka "LCO"), first sold commercially in 1991 by Sony, was widely used in lithium-ion battery cathodes until the 2010s.
+Lithium cobalt oxide (LiCoO2, aka "LCO"), first sold commercially in 1991 by Sony, was widely used in lithium-ion battery cathodes until the 2010s.
 The material is composed of cobalt oxide layers with the lithium intercalated.
 These LCO batteries continue to dominate the market for consumer electronics.
 Batteries for electric cars however have shifted to lower cobalt technologies.

 In 2018 most cobalt in batteries was used in a mobile device, a more recent application for cobalt is rechargeable batteries for electric cars.
 This industry increased five-fold in its demand for cobalt from 2016 to 2020, which made it urgent to find new raw materials in more stable areas of the world.
 Demand is expected to continue or increase as the prevalence of electric vehicles increases.
 Exploration in 2016–2017 included the area around Cobalt, Ontario, an area where many silver mines ceased operation decades ago.
 Cobalt for electric vehicles increased 81% from the first half of 2018 to 7,200 tonnes in the first half of 2019, for a battery capacity of 46.3 GWh.

 As of August 2020 battery makers have gradually reduced the cathode cobalt content from 1/3 (NMC 111) to 1/5 (NMC 442) to currently 1/10 (NMC 811) and have also introduced the cobalt free lithium iron phosphate cathode into the battery packs of electric cars such as the Tesla Model 3.

 Research was also conducted by the European Union into the possibility of eliminating cobalt requirements in lithium-ion battery production.

 In September 2020, Tesla outlined their plans to make their own, cobalt-free battery cells.

 Nickel–cadmium (NiCd) and nickel metal hydride (NiMH) batteries also included cobalt to improve the oxidation of nickel in the battery.

 Lithium iron phosphate batteries officially surpassed ternary cobalt batteries in 2021 with 52% of installed capacity.
 Analysts estimate that its market share will exceed 60% in 2024.